gg-91/Projects_with_Python/README.md

-# Data_Analysis_with_Python
+# Projects_with_Python
-This repository has data analysis projects completed with Python.
-All project files are single jupyter notebooks(unless noted otherwise).
+This repository has variety of projects done with Python.
+All data analysis projects are single jupyter notebooks.